mnieber/aspiration/README.md

 ## Default callbacks

-The current version of the `Selection` class forces the client to do some work does not work: it needs to implement the `validate` callback using `setCallbackMap`.
+The current version of the `Selection` class forces the client to do some work: it needs to implement the `validate` callback using `setCallbackMap`.
 It would be nice to support a default implementation that works out of the box.
 This can be done by specifying a default set of callbacks in the `@host` decorator: